-To assist OCSE in its compliance with federal reporting requirements, and to provide assurance that the state agency uses NDNH information for the authorized purpose, the state agency shall provide OCSE with performance outputs and outcomes attributable to its use of NDNH information for the purposes set forth in this agreement.
+To assist OCSE in its compliance with federal reporting requirements, and to provide assurance that the state agency uses NDNH information for the authorized purpose, the state agency shall provide the DOL with performance outputs and outcomes attributable to its use of NDNH information for the purposes set forth in this agreement.

-The state agency shall provide such reports in a format determined by OCSE, and approved by the Office of Management and Budget in accordance with the Paperwork Reduction Act, to OCSE on an annual basis, no later than three months after the end of each fiscal year of the matching program
+DOL shall annually provide such reports, in a format determined by OCSE, to OCSE no later than three months after the end of each fiscal year of the matching program.

-The performance reports may also assist in the development of a cost-benefit analysis of the matching program required for any subsequent matching agreements in accordance with 5 U.S.C. §552a(o)(1)(B).
-See section II.B of this agreement.
+The performance report may also assist the DOL in the development of a cost-benefit analysis of the matching program required for any subsequent matching agreements in accordance with 5 U.S.C. § 552a(o)(1)(B).
+See section II.A of this agreement and Appendix A.